Vegan - Where Do I Start?

 Learn to know your farmers’ markets and organic shops.
 Organic shops often have some really great bulk sections where you can purchase unpackaged dry goods, while farmers’ markets will probably be your cheapest option for quality fruit and vegetables.
 The latter are the other pillar of a vegan diet and you should aim to consume as much of these as possible, in as wide a variety as you can, both raw and cooked.

 A great tip to never get bored is to embrace their seasonality.
 If you don’t eat strawberries until they are in full season where you live, you will have been looking forward to them for a while!
 Sames goes for any fruit or veggie you normally like.
-In the northern hemisphere, it make more sense to enjoy leeks and squashes in winter and to save fresh tomatoes and peaches for the summer.
+In the northern hemisphere, it makes more sense to enjoy leeks and squashes in winter and to save fresh tomatoes and peaches for the summer.

 The only vitamin you really cannot find in a modern-day vegan diet is B12, which is absolutely essential.
 In fact, a large proportion of the population - vegan or not - is B12 deficient and you should add it to your diet in the form of a daily supplement.